vegardit/copycat/README.md

 Copycat is a cross platform file synchronization tool for local file systems similar to robocopy for Windows.

+It's written in Java but compiled to native code using [GraalVM](https://graalvm.org)

 ![screen](src/site/img/screen.png)

 ## <a name="license"></a>License